a13ks3y/ATab/readme.md

-# Dev Tabs
+# Awesome Tab

-## Chrome Extension for Developers - Replaces your NewTab and Homepage in Chrome - [Download From Chrome Store](https://chrome.google.com/webstore/detail/dev-tabs/ghkccmckjecalghejidolggalehgbcnj)
+## Chrome Extension for Awesome people - Replaces your NewTab and Homepage in Chrome Browser.

 ![Screenshot](/img/screenshot.png)